MinaProtocol/mina/CONTRIBUTING.md

 All bugs need to be reproduced before they can be fixed.
 Anyone can try and reproduce a bug!
 If you have trouble reproducing a bug, please comment with what you tried.
-If it doesn't reproduce using exactly the steps in the issue report, please write a comment describing your new steps to reproduce.
+If it doesn't reproduce using exactly the steps in the issue report, please write a comment describing your new steps to reproduce, or what environment setup you had to do to reproduce.

 Maintainers should label bug reports with `bug`, and any other relevant labels.